 - 21. An election must generally be made by 31 March in the year following the year of loss offset (that is, in the year to March 31 when the offset is elected).
-However, the Commissioner can agree to a later date for the election: section IC 9(2).
-The notification of the election may be made in the [late] return, or by separate notice.
-Note that in the case of a subvention payment, the payment must also be made within the same time for notifying the Commissioner of the election: section IC 9(1). - 22.
-In considering an application to apply this discretion, the Commissioner will be mindful of the purpose of the loss offset regime which is to allow those companies that incur losses to utilise those losses even where different entities are involved.
+However, the Commissioner can agree to a later date for the election: s IC 9(2).
+The notification of the election may be made in the return, or by separate notice.
+Note that in the case of a subvention payment, the payment must also be made within the same time for notifying the Commissioner of the election: s IC 9(1). - In considering an application to apply this discretion, the Commissioner will be mindful of the purpose of the loss offset regime which is to allow those companies that incur losses to utilise those losses even where different entities are involved.
 There should be similarity in the tax treatment of a group of companies, each carrying on separate enterprises, as compared with a single company that carries on the same enterprises in separate divisions.
 A case need not be exceptional for the discretion to be exercised favourably.
 The Commissioner will generally extend the timeframe required to make loss offset elections where a loss offset would be allowed.
-However, where the loss company has already taken a tax position that does not provide for a loss determination, an amendment to that tax position will be required to apply any subsequent loss offset election.
-It is logical that the same rationale that relates to an amendment under section 113 of the TAA, should be applied to the discretion to extend the date for making an election.
-This means that where an amendment to an assessment under section 113 would be denied, the Commissioner would not extend the timeframe for notifying a late loss offset election.

-23. To summarise this aspect, the decision to exercise the discretion to notify the late loss offset election will be based on whether the loss offset will be allowed.
+However, where the loss company has already taken a tax position that does not provide for a loss offset of a (current year) net loss, an amendment to that tax position will be required to apply any subsequent loss offset election.
+It is logical that the same rationale that relates to an amendment under s 113 of the Tax Administration Act 1994 (TAA) - where this involves a change to a (current year) net loss - should be applied to the discretion to extend the date for making an election.
+This means that where an amendment to an assessment under s 113 (TAA) would be denied, the Commissioner would not extend the timeframe for notifying a late loss offset election. - 23.
+To summarise this aspect, the decision to exercise the discretion to notify the late loss offset election will be based on whether the loss offset will be allowed.
 If the loss offset will be allowed, then the discretion will be exercised.
-Where the loss company is seeking to amend a position already taken with regard to the loss offset, the discretion will only be exercised where the approval under section 113 of the TAA will be applied with regard to the loss offset election.
+Where the loss company is seeking to amend a position already taken with regard to the loss offset, the discretion will only be exercised where the approval under s 113 (TAA) would be applied. - 24.
+Where the late election relates to the loss company's available tax losses other than a current year net loss (losses brought forward), then the same rationale that applies to amendments under section 113 (TAA) will equally apply to deciding whether the late election will be allowed.
+This rationale is set out in SPS 16/01 Requests to amend assessments 2.